 What Is Visual Divider

-Visual divider is a layout element that helps to separate pieces of content into clear groups, sections, options or parts.
+Visual divider is a layout element that helps to separate pieces of content into clear groups, sections, options, or parts.
 This way it helps a designer to organize the page according to the typical patterns of visual perception and make the layout clearer and more digestible for users.

-Together with other elements on the page, dividers play a great role in setting up solid visual hierarchy.
+Together with other elements on the page, dividers play a great role in setting up a solid visual hierarchy.
 For example, with them, users can easier define the relations of content, like if the pieces of content are the same, similar, or related; if any of them is subordinate to the others, etc.

 Dividers are also important for usability: in many cases, they create visual containers that look clickable or tappable, which is particularly crucial for mobile interfaces.

 Talking about dividers, we can analyze them in two aspects: their appearance and their functions.
 Starting with the visual part, there are five basic and broadly used methods of dividing content in user interfaces:

 Lines have belonged to the top methods of separating the pieces of content since time immemorial, both in print production and in digital interfaces.
 They are recognized easily in this role, so users won’t need to think twice.

 On the other hand, this type seems to be super simple and far from original.
 So, quite often, designers strive to find other ways of content separation.
 What’s more, it is recommended to use lines only if the content cannot be effectively divided in another way.
 Too many lines can overload the screen with visual noise and create unnecessary visual tension.

 The product page for a website devoted to zero-waste living uses horizontal lines as visual dividers to clearly organize different information about the item.